 For the development sector — where the impact of lost local crops can mean loss of income, increased poverty and loss of culture — does “public good” GMO change the debate?

-In this four part series, we look at various sides of the GMO debate to understand the continuing concerns.
+In this five-part series, we look at various sides of the GMO debate to understand the continuing concerns.
 And we explore whether the conversation changes when we remove corporation and profit from the debate.

 In part one, we investigate the scientific argument which favors GMOs for the purpose of creating a food secure future.